 For engineering, I'm almost always on whatever the brand of MacBook Pro my company got me.
-I tried to be Cool and used a Linux laptop at Google and the laptop right after leaving, but it just wasn't worth the pain.
+I tried to be Cool and used a Linux laptop at Google and the laptop right after, but it just wasn't worth the pain.
 I bought a somewhat juiced ThinkPad hearing it was the best laptop for Linux, but it never slept or woke up properly, the screen was lo-res, sound was a disaster, and Wi-Fi never worked.
 I felt "I'm an engineer!
 I should be able to make Linux work!" but it was absolutely not worth the pain.
 Just get a Mac (or a Windows, if you prefer).

 The most odd thing about my engineering setup is that I don't work effectively with accoutrements.
 Most SWEs I know have external keyboards, mice, trackpads, standing desks, or keyboard trays.
 Most use a large external monitor, or multiple monitors, some turn a widescreen monitor on its side for more vertical space.

 My desk has a bunch of stuffed toys.
 Every morning I pull out my laptop, use the laptop's keyboard and trackpad, on the laptop's screen, and nothing else.
 This is how I learned to code, and I find it distracting to adjust to whatever new doodad I try to incorporate.
 I'm sure with enough practice I could break through and make great use of more screens or better keyboards, but I've never reached that point.
 It feels a bit of Jack Kirby's desk:

 My headphones are, stereotypically, Sennheiser 280s.
 I liked these before they got super popular with engineers, who did the same research I did en masse and made them the Official Google headphones, so most Googlers you meet also use them.